ga-curriculum/men-stack-embedding-related-data-skyrockit/build-and-use-the-applications-controller/README.md

 });
 ```

 You can test that this route works by navigating to `localhost:3000/users/applications/new`.
-If you are greated with the response you are ready to move on to the next route.
+If you are greeted with the response you are ready to move on to the next route.

 ### A route to show an application